 Supervision activity was conditioned by the continuing delicate economic scenario.
-Consequently, also in accordance with instructions issued by the Control Committee and the Top Management, verifications were aimed at monitoring the evolution of the risks associated with credit quality, financial operations, the Group's Investment Banking and other international activities.
-Direct surveillance was carried out in particular through:
+Consequently, also in accordance with instructions issued by the Control Committee and the top management, verifications were aimed at monitoring the evolution of the risks associated with credit quality, transactions with counterparties from the Financial Institutions segment, liquidity risk management, internal capital adequacy estimation criteria and international activities.